leobrod44/Smartess/go/README.md

-# Hub Developer getting started guide
+# Hub Developer Getting Started Guide

 1. If you do not already have the smartess_network set up on docker, in the main directory "Smartess" run: